machineroom/WX9020/readme.md

 ## Power
 So how much power does all this draw?
 Lots!

 As you can see from the thermal, things get pretty hot.
-The ECC controller and RAM are pretty cool, but the FPGAs, T425 and ECL/TTL all glow!
+The ECC controller and RAM are pretty cool, but the PALs, T425 and ECL/TTL all glow!
 A full populated processor sub-rack draws ~1.2kW.

 ![PROC rack](images/PROC_therm.jpg)